janallen0907-stack/CCM101-Cloud-Computing/README.md

 ## About This Repository

-This repository contains my Cloud Computing course activities, laboratory exercises, technical documentation, and related projects for CCM101.
+This repository is for my Cloud Computing course projects for CCM101.